P4ST4S/go-load-balancer/README.md

 ## ✨ Key Features

 - ⚡ **Round-Robin Selection**: Traffic is distributed cyclically across available servers.
-- 🛡️ **Active Health Checks**: A background worker (Goroutine) pings backends periodically via TCP.
-If a server fails, it is automatically removed from the rotation.
+- 🛡️ **Active Health Checks**: A background worker (Goroutine) pings backends periodically via HTTP.
+If a server fails (non-2xx status), it is automatically removed from the rotation.
 - 🔒 **Thread-Safe Design**: Uses `sync.RWMutex` to manage concurrent reads/writes to the server pool status.
 - 🚀 **Atomic Operations**: Uses `sync/atomic` for the request counter to avoid locking bottlenecks in the hot path.
 - 🐳 **Docker Native**: Fully containerized with a Multi-Stage Build (Alpine based) for a lightweight production image.